andreguigo/MinimalDemoApi/README.md

-# &#x1f4aa; Minimal Demo Api
+# Minimal Demo Api

-## Uma Web API com o mínimo necessário em .NET 6.

-O código é um exemplo de Api com pouca escrita servindo como solução para implementação de microsserviços e aplicativos que consumam o mínimo de dependências do ASP .NET Core.
+A low-write Web API serving as a solution for implementing microservices and applications that consume minimal system dependencies `ASP.NET Core`.

+Building
+---
+Prerequisites:

+* .Net 6